TassadarAU/ScreenRotator/README.md

 Notes:
 I have done alot of recent upgrades and tweaking to this script.
 It is alot leaner and cleaner than before.
-Please feel free to use modify this software to your hearts content. happt to have any feedback good and bad.
+Please feel free to use modify this software to your hearts content. happy to have any feedback good and bad.

 The icon is from Google's Material Desing icon pack (https://materialdesignicons.com/)